Life as a Sakya Buddhist

 to sponser a project to digitally record all these manuscripts and even

 put them on line it would be worth their while just for the possibility

 of finding a new medicine as a result.
 Just the patent on one

-discovered medicine could pay for this whole project 50 times over.
+discovered medicine could pay for this whole project.